johnpark144/Practical_Study/README.md

-# Basic_practice--JS-Python
+# Basic_study_practice-and-frame

-This is practice codes
+This is for study, practice and frame codes to develope